-Operating rooms and recovery rooms, surgical supplies and other services ordinarily provided by a hospital or surgical center are covered.
+The Plan covers operating rooms and recovery rooms, surgical supplies and other services ordinarily provided by a hospital or surgical center.

 Certain surgical procedures are covered only when performed as outpatient surgery.
 Members should ask their professional provider if this applies to a proposed surgery, or contact Customer Service.
-See sections 7.5.11 and 7.5.12 for more information about cosmetic and reconstructive surgery.
+See sections 7.5.10 and 7.5.11 for more information about cosmetic and reconstructive surgery.